kitesi/scoped-sort/vscode/README.md

 -   Theme in the demo is [Ayu Mirage](https://github.com/ayu-theme/vscode-ayu)
 -   Font in banner is [Ordinary](https://www.dafont.com/ordinary.font)
 -   Font in previews is [Cascadia Code](https://github.com/microsoft/cascadia-code)

+## Telemetry

+A small amount of telemetry is recorded to see how many active users there are for each version.
+IP address is taken in as the unique key but then hashed with SHA256.

 ## Questions & Contribution